Wondering how to crop photos – portraits specifically?

 Likewise chins.
 When you crop somebody’s chin out of the shot it makes their face look heavier and without shape.

 In fact, you should include a lot more than just the chin.
 A floating head also looks weird.
-So crop just below the shoulders.
+So when cropping headshots, crop just below the shoulders.

 When it comes to the top of the head, you can either leave space above the head, or crop into the forehead.